What is ISOP?

 Is ISOP mandatory?

-No. ISOP is not mandatory.
-However, if you choose to participate in the program, we expect students to participate in all programs scheduled during pre-orientation.
-If students choose not to attend mandatory programs, they will be responsible for their housing fees and may be removed from the program.
+No, ISOP is not mandatory.
+However, we expect students who choose to participate in the program to attend all programs scheduled during pre-orientation.
+Students who choose not to attend mandatory programs will be responsible for their housing fees and may be removed from the program.

 What if I want to participate in COÖP or CUE?

-We encourage students to apply to those pre-orientation programs that they are interested.
-Information shared during the pre-orientation program will be made available to those international students who do not participate.
-There is programming during the NSOP week that all international students should attend, especially those who do not participate in the pre-orientation program.
+We encourage students to apply to all pre-orientation programs that interest them.
+Information shared during the pre-orientation program will be made available to international students who do not participate in ISOP.
+There is also programming during the NSOP week that all international students should attend, especially those who do not participate in the pre-orientation program.

 Can my parents attend ISOP?

-ISOP is for the students only, however there will be some concurrent sessions and events for families run by the Parent and Family Programs office.
-Student participants will be extremely busy over the course of the program and we encourage parents to allow students this time to make new connections and become comfortable in their new home.
-More information will come from the Parent and Family Programs office closer to the start of orientation.
+ISOP is for students only; however, there will be some concurrent sessions and events for families run by Parent and Family Programs.
+Student participants will be extremely busy over the course of the program, and parents are encouraged to allow students this time on their own to make connections and become comfortable in their new home.

 Please keep in mind that parents and family members who travel with their students will be responsible for their own accommodations.